runpod/docs/docs/serverless/overview.md

 ### 1. Quick Deploys

-**Best for**: Getting popular AI models running quickly with minimal setup
+**Best for**: Getting popular AI models running quickly with minimal setup.

 Quick Deploys are pre-configured templates for popular AI models that you can deploy with just a few clicks:
 * No coding required